-Imagine if we could predict whether a molecule would work safely and effectively against a disease by testing it with a device that mimics a human organ.
+Imagine if we could predict whether a molecule would work safely and effectively against a disease by testing it with "mini-organs" – tiny, lab-grown versions of the organs in our body, e.g. livers, lungs.
 We would be able to fast-track promising drug candidates into the clinic and dramatically reduce the use of often unreliable animal models.

 This might sound like science fiction from the mind of Mary Shelley, yet researchers have been developing this concept since the 1970’s.
 In recent years, advances in cell culture technology, combined with our expanding knowledge of how stem cells work, has led to the creation of “organoids” for advancing medical research.

 Organoids are tiny, self-organised three-dimensional tissue cultures that are derived from stem cells.
 Such cultures can be crafted to replicate much of the architectural and functional complexity of a human organ, or to express selected aspects of it, like producing only certain types of cells.

 Roche has been keenly involved in this field, exploring the use of organoids and “organ-on-a-chip” technology, to create in vitro models that could predict the activity of molecules with greater accuracy than current methods.
 An example is the Roche Institute for Translational Bioengineering (Roche ITB), a structurally independent institute within the Roche Group focused on breaking new ground and driving development in the field of organoids.

 Organoids grow from stem cells—cells that can divide nearly indefinitely and produce different types of cells as part of their progeny.
 Scientists have learned how to create the right environment for the stem cells so they can self-organise, forming tiny structures that resemble miniature organs composed of many cell types.
 To date, researchers have been able to produce organoids that resemble the brain, kidney, lung, intestine, stomach, and liver, and many more are on the way.